Aitslab/BioNLP/lykke_klara/README.md

 ## Run the NLP pipline

 The relation extraction step written by us is integrated into a [`NLP pipeline`](https://github.com/Aitslab/nlp_2021_alexander_petter) written by previous students.
-The implementation of the relation extration can be found [`here`](https://github.com/Aitslab/nlp_2021_alexander_petter/blob/master/scripts/re.py).
+The implementation of the relation extraction can be found [`here`](https://github.com/Aitslab/nlp_2021_alexander_petter/blob/master/scripts/re.py).